SoulKyu/my-homelab/README.md

 | Terramaster F2-424  | CPU N95            | 20GB | SSD 250GB / 2 HDD 8TB |

 The Terramaster has been reinstalled with TrueNas using this documentation : [Install Truenas on Terramaster](https://nascompares.com/2022/08/10/how-to-install-truenas-core-on-your-terramaster-nas/).
 It has been extended with 1 250GB SSD and 1x 16GB of RAM.

+## My Kubernetes cluster

+All my server are part of a k3s cluster which has been setuped with the following configuration :

+- HaProxy and Keepalived on each Master with IP on 192.168.1.100
+- Deployed with ingress-nginx as a replacement of traefik
+- Deployed with metallb as a replacement of servicelb
+- Deployed with ETCD instead of Kine, for the moment, i do not want to handle a specific database engine for my Kubernetes cluster such as MariaDB / PostgreSQL.
+Kine with sqlite can't be deployed in HA.

+System application are deployed using the k3s helmConfig which include :

+- ArgoCD
+- MetalLB
+- Ingress-Nginx
+- LongHorn

+All other applications are or will be deployed using ArgoCD.